 Advice and Guidance Following Traumatic IncidentsShow content

-Database of Disaster ResourcesShow content
+Disaster ResourcesShow content

-The database is deliberately selective with the aim of directing members to those resources that in the opinion of the Crisis, Disaster and Trauma Section are likely to be among those that are up to date and as far as possible evidence-based.
+These resources include areas of knowledge relevant to the epidemiology and assessment of psychological reactions to disasters, as well as their ethical, cultural, legal, and research aspects.
+It also includes material on planning and intervention before, during, and after major incidents.
+They are deliberately selective with the aim of directing members to those resources that in the opinion of the Crisis, Disaster and Trauma Section are likely to be among those that are up to date and as far as possible evidence-based.

 The resources represent a starting point for those involved in disaster responding and we hope provide a useful introduction to the many facets of this work.